detroitvr221/ai-dev-platform/README.md

 - Agents output files using triple-fenced blocks starting with `file:/path`.
 The orchestrator writes them into the project.
 - Basic project management APIs: list/create projects, read/write files, tree listing.

+## Monaco No‑Code Editor Review
+See `frontend/MONACO_EDITOR_REVIEW.md` for a gap analysis and an implementation plan to build the requested Monaco-based no-code editor (VFS, tabs, preview assembly, dependencies panel, browser persistence, and tests).